LearnersGuild/guide/Runway/README.md

 You've been admitted to a Learners Guild chapter.
 Your start date is coming up.
 What should you do to prepare?

 The answer is unsurprising: practice, practice, practice.
 But not just any old practice, you should be engaging in [deliberate practice][wiki-delib-practice] and study.
-The more you know and are able to do coming in, the better you'll be able to learn and collaborate with your fellow learners.

 Use this checklist of resources to gain momentum in your learning before joining Learners Guild.
 Please note that the **Required Prep** below must be completed 1 week before your start date.

 ## Required Prep